The indie game development is a trend nowadays. Recently, we can notice

 it has to be a Mecanim humanoid compatible model.
 For this tutorial, we will simplify and use on of Unity’s

 On the menu, go to Assets > Import Package > Characters.

 On the Import Unity Package window, click on None.

-Scroll down until you find the Ethan.fbx model, and select it.
+Scroll down until you find the Ethan.fbx model, and

 Click on Import.